RedBearAK/toshy/README.md

 - May have issues installing on distros not on the "tested" list below.
 Try the `--list-distros` and `--override-distro` options (separately) with the installer, if you think your distro is closely related to one on the list.

-- May seem to run at login, but not do any remapping, needing `toshy-config-start-verbose` in the terminal to troubleshoot.
+- May seem to run at login, but not do any remapping, needing `toshy-config-verbose-start` in the terminal to troubleshoot.
 Or, it may just need a restart of the services from the tray icon or with `toshy-services-restart`.

 - May cause the keyboard in some odd circumstances after install/reboot to have no output (default emergency bail out key is F16, which can be changed in the config file before rebooting).
 If you don't have F16 on your keyboard, you may need to stop and restart the Toshy services from the tray icon menu, or by opening the "Preferences" app from a menu with the mouse.